Thi-Tracey-Nguyen/git-workflow/README.md

 This line simulates a colleague pushing to remote branch when I'm working on my feature <br/>
 This line simulates my work on the local feature2 branch<br/>

+This line simulates another colleague pushing to remote branch when I'm working on my feature <br/>